thadmuchnok64/SovereignSkies/Regions/South Western Region.md

-Has a heavy [[The Falcon Federation]] presence, with a lot of pirate gangs on the outskirts
+Has a heavy [[The Federation of Falconia]] presence, with a lot of pirate gangs on the outskirts